PseudoDevs/IamGhost/abcmd10.md

-Last updated: 2024-04-05 10:27:38
+Last updated: 2024-04-05 10:28:11
-Random Quote: Words are wind, and the only good wind is that which fills our sails.  -  Victarion Greyjoy
+Random Quote: Bear Island knows no king save the King in the North, whose name is Stark.  -  Lyanna Mormont